 2. If the student accepts the Dean of Students or designee’s decision, the student shall so indicate in writing and waive his or her rights to a hearing.
 The Dean of Students or designee may then assess the disciplinary penalty.

 3. If the student does not accept the Dean of Students or designee’s decision, the Dean of Students or designee will initiate the hearing procedure.

-A. Penalties — Mitigating or aggravating factors in assessing the proper level of discipline may include, but not be limited to, the student’s motive for engaging in the behavior; disciplinary history; effect of the behavior on safety and security of the university or college community; and the likelihood that behavior will recur.
+A. Penalties — Mitigating or aggravating factors in assessing the proper level of discipline may include, but not be limited to, the student’s motive for engaging in the behavior; disciplinary history; effect of the behavior on safety and security of the university community; and the likelihood that the behavior will recur.
 The following penalties comprise the range of official university actions that may be taken when, based on the preponderance of the evidence, a student is determined to have engaged in prohibited conduct.
-These penalties are not exclusive and may be imposed together with other sanctions.
+These penalties are not exclusive and may be imposed with other sanctions.

 1. Warning — A written notice to the student that a violation of a published university policy has occurred and that the continuation of such conduct or actions could result in further disciplinary action.

 2. Restricted privileges — Denial or restriction of one or more university privileges granted to students.
 These may be, but are not limited to: parking privileges; dining facility privileges; visitation privileges; use of university computers, computer facilities or systems; and participation in athletics or other extracurricular activities.
 Loss or restriction of privileges does not entitle a student to a refund of fees, paid or due.

 3. Special project — The requirement that the student complete a special project, for example, writing an essay or attending a special class or lecture.

 4. Restitution — Paying for physical or property damage, losses or misappropriation, either monetarily or by the performance of specific duties.